intergrav/dev.css/README.md

 # intergrav/dev.css

 Extremely simple, small, classless CSS framework in the style of Vercel's Geist.
+Inspired by [xz/new.css](https://github.com/xz/new.css).

 It weighs only **~5kb** and makes any plain HTML file look great.

 It has a light and dark theme, and the header turns into a sidebar on wider displays so that you get more vertical space.

 ## Importing